 - University of South Carolina School of Law, J.D., 1996

 - Davidson College, B.A., 1993

 - South Carolina

 - United States District Court, District of South Carolina

 - United States Court of Appeals for the Fourth Circuit

 Kirby is committed to public service and has given back to his community in a variety of ways for more than two decades.
 Over his career, he has served on the boards of the Richland County Public Library, Friends of the Richland County Public Library, York Place, Thompson Child and Family Focus, Growing Home Southeast and the Indian Waters Council, BSA.
 He has also served on the vestry and as a warden of Trinity Cathedral.
-Kirby presently serves secretary of the Heathwood Hall Episcopal School.
-He is also on the Board of Trustees and chairs its Governance and Leadership Committee. as the chancellor of the Episcopal Diocese of Upper South Carolina and the Scoutmaster for Troop 8 of the Indian Waters Council, BSA.
+Kirby presently serves as secretary of the Heathwood Hall Episcopal School Board of Trustees and chairs its Governance and Leadership Committee.
+He is also Chancellor of the Episcopal Diocese of Upper South Carolina and the Scoutmaster for Troop 8 of the Indian Waters Council, BSA.

 Professional Affiliations & Memberships

 Kirby is an active leader in several professional organizations, including the South Carolina chapter of the American Board of Trial Advocates (ABOTA), of which he is a past president.
 He currently serves on ABOTA’s national board.
 He is also a past-president of the John Belton O’Neall American Inn of Court, an organization of lawyers and judges that promotes the highest standards of civility, professionalism, and competency in the legal profession.

 Kirby presently serves as the Chair of the South Carolina Supreme Court’s Committee on Character and Fitness, which is charged with determining the suitability of applicants to the South Carolina Bar.